ZQuestClassic/ZQuestClassic/docs/jit.md

 # JIT

+`zplayer` executes a quest's ZASM scripts typically by running them in our ZASM interpreter.
+To speed things up significantly, we can compile ZASM scripts to native machine code using the JIT (just-in-time) compiler.
+This runs in `zplayer`, not in the `zscript` compiler.
+There are two backends for the JIT: `jit_x64.cpp`, and `jit_wasm.cpp` (for the browser build).
+JIT is not supported for 32-bit.

 JIT compilation is off by default.
 It can be enabled by setting the `[ZSCRIPT] jit = 1` config option, found in the launcher.
 There is also the `-jit` command line switch, or `--(no-)jit` for `run_replay_tests.py`.

 `[ZSCRIPT] jit_precompile = 1` can be set to compile all scripts on quest load, instead of as they are encountered.